 If you are experiencing poor video quality, you and your patient should run these diagnostic tests:

-- Use doxybot precall test to make sure your speakers and camera are all setup and working.
-Have your patient do it as well, send your patient to: https://doxy.me/precall-test/
+- Use the doxybot precall test to make sure your speakers and camera are set up and working.
+Have your patient do it as well.
+Send your patient to: https://doxy.me/precall-test/

 - Estimate call quality to predict your expected call quality based on you computer and internet speeds.

 - If you believe quality issues are a result of the patient's device or connection, send your patient this patient troubleshooting article.

 If you receive poor scores on the diagnostic tests, here are a few tips all participants can follow to improve video quality during a call: